kpeeters/cadabra2/README.rst

     sudo yum install gtkmm30-devel boost-devel
     sudo yum install texlive python-matplotlib

 This platform receives less testing so please get in touch if you run into any issues.
+You can use either g++ or the clang++ compiler.

 OS X